All Posts

 So here’s what the reality of having moderate to severe Ulcerative Colitis can ACTUALLY look like:

-• Ceaseless, bloody, painful diarrhea
+• Frequent, bloody, painful diarrhea

 • Loss of bowel control (not being able to hold it, even briefly)